skellis46/slipbox/two women dancing.md

 > The fact that what is called the technological development of modern times has been so largely oriented economically to profit-making is one of the fundamental facts of the history of technology.[@weber-1978-economy Part 1, p.67]

-The social psychologist Shoshana Zuboff has a strongly Postman-like attitude towards technology.
+The social psychologist Shoshana Zuboff has a Neil Postman-like attitude towards technology.
 In _The Age of Surveillance Capitalism_ (2019) Zuboff describes surveillance capitalism as the "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[@zuboff-2019-age Chapter 1] The purpose of these hidden extractive operations is to predict our future behaviours and to sell those predictions to advertisers.
 Data and advertising rule the world.[@noauthor-2017-world]

 theme of hidden.
 See also Jacobs and hidden: [[Jacobs - After Technopoly#^518461]].
 Note also mention of screendance being hidden in plain sight [[Benthaus - This is where we have danced for quite a while#^6caf5d]]